 Learning to make sourdough is almost like learning a whole new language.
 When people ask me if sourdough bread is hard to make, my answer is that it is actually extremely easy, once you really understand the process.
 But getting over that hump can be a bit intimidating.

 A sourdough starter is a natural culture of wild yeasts and bacteria.
 Creating a sourdough starter is actually very easy and involves combining flour and water together and letting it sit until it ferments.
 This mixture is fed fresh flour and water over a period of time to create a strong culture of yeast and bacteria that can make your bread rise.
-This means commercial yeast is not needed in sourdough bread.
+Therefore, commercial yeast is not needed in sourdough bread.

 Baker’s Percentages (Baker’s Math)